hitmain13/hide.finance-website/README.md

 !["thumbnail"](https://github.com/hitmain13/hide.finance-website/blob/main/assets/img/thumbnail.png)

 <h4 align="center">
- Within the application, it's possible to register expenses and incomes, creating a financial statement and saving the information in the browser's Local Storage feature.
+ Access the site via mobile or desktop within the responsive application, it's possible to register expenses and incomes, creating a financial statement and saving the information in the browser's Local Storage feature.
 </h4>

 ###### Technologies used: